Hayley McQueen

-Hayley McQueen (born 9 December 1979 in Manchester, England) is a English TV sports presenter, reporter, RTS award winning producer, and event host.
-McQueen is a lead anchor on Sky Sports News and currently the presenter of Scottish Premiership and Scottish Cup.
-Previous to that she hosted Sky Sports' flagship Saturday evening Football First Premier League highlights show Match Choice, when Sky had the rights Hayley anchored the live 3 o'clock Premier League game which is shown exclusively in Ireland with full build up and post match.
-She is also an awards presenter and regularly hosts corporate events.
-Alongside her Sky work Hayley presented for Premier League TV worldwide and has appeared as a guest host on BBC5Live football phone-in show as well as hosting duties for Radio X show The Kickabout standing in for Johnny Vaughan.
-She is the former co-presenter of Sky Sports Champions League (BT Sport have the rights from 2015/16 season) as well as other Sky Sports football programming and once weekly Sportswomen programme.
+Hayley McQueen (born 9 December 1979) is a British TV sports presenter, reporter, RTS award-winning producer, and event host.
+She is a lead anchor on Sky Sports News and the presenter of Scottish Premiership and Scottish Cup.
+Prior to that, she hosted Sky Sports' flagship Saturday evening Football First Premier League highlights show Match Choice.

-She is the daughter of former Leeds United, Manchester United, and Scotland footballer and Sky Sports pundit Gordon McQueen.
+McQueen is also an awards presenter and regularly hosts corporate events.
+Alongside her Sky work, she presented for Premier League TV worldwide and has appeared as a guest host on BBC 5 Live football phone-in show, as well as hosting duties for Radio X show The Kickabout, standing in for Johnny Vaughan.
+She is the former co-presenter of Sky Sports Champions League, as well as other Sky Sports football programming and once weekly Sportswomen programme.

 Early life

-Hayley McQueen was born in Manchester, and also lived in Scotland and Bangkok before settling in Hutton Rudby in North Yorkshire in 1994.
+McQueen was born in 1979 in Manchester, and also lived in Scotland and Bangkok, before settling in Hutton Rudby in North Yorkshire in 1994.